<-- home

 Instructor: Curt Cloninger / curt at lab404 dot com

-The projects and assignments required in this class are time-intensive and require an average of 9 hours each week on the computer either in this lab or on your own computer that contains the software used in the class.
-The Pre-requisite for this class is NM 222.
+The projects and assignments required in this class are time-intensive and require an average of 9 hours per week on the computer, either in a campus lab or on your own computer that contains the software used in the class.
+The pre-requisite for this class is NM 231.

 Student Learning Objectives